"If" in Spanish... how to use it

 It happens regularly or it can.

-Si + present or near future + present, future or present subjunctive.
+Si + condition in present or near future + consequence in present, future or present subjunctive.

 Si llueve no salgo a correr (if it rains I don't go running)